vert-x/mod-lang-clojure/docs/releasing.md

     check <http://search.maven.org> to know when this has completed.
 11. Announce it: twitter, clojure@, vertx@
 12. Register it in the [module registry](http://modulereg.vertx.io/)
+13. Submit a PR to vert.x to include the release in langs.properties

 For reference: